-Each year a hypoxic water mass with oxygen concentrations $\leq 2 \text{ mg I}^{-1}$ forms in bottom waters of the northern Gulf of Mexico continental shelf.
+Each year a hypoxic water mass with oxygen concentrations $\leq 2 \text{ mg l}^{-1}$ forms in bottom waters of the northern Gulf of Mexico continental shelf.
 The low oxygen conditions threaten living resources including humans that depend on fish, shrimp and crabs.
 Nutrients from the Mississippi River watershed, particularly nitrogen and phosphorus, fertilize the Gulf's surface waters to create excessive amounts of algal biomass, whose decomposition in the bottom layer leads to oxygen distress and even organism death in the Gulf's richest waters.
 Various models use the May nitrogen load of the Mississippi River as the main driving force to predict the size of this hypoxic zone in late July.
 This prediction is based on one of these models.

-The June 2015 forecast of the size of the hypoxic zone in the northern Gulf of Mexico for late July 2015 is that it will cover $15,120 \text{ km}^2$ ($5,838 \text{ mi}^2$) of the bottom of the continental shelf off Louisiana and Texas.
-The 95% confidence interval is that it will be between 12,978 and 16,879 km2 (5,011 and $6,517 \text{ mi}^2$).
+The June 2016 forecast of the size of the hypoxic zone in the northern Gulf of Mexico for late July 2016 is that it will cover 17,673 km2 (6,824 mi2) of the bottom of the continental shelf off Louisiana and Texas.
+The 95% confidence interval is that it will be between 12,609 and 22,013 km2 (4,868 and 8,499 mi2).
 This estimate is based on the assumption that there are no significant tropical storms occurring in the two weeks before the monitoring cruise, or during the cruise.
-If a storm does occur, then the size of the zone is predicted to be 70% of the predicted size without the storm, equivalent to 10,584 km2 ($4,087 \text{ mi}^2$).
+If a storm does occur, then the size of the zone is predicted to be 70% of the predicted size without the storm, equivalent to 12,371 km2 (4,776 mi2).

-The predicted hypoxic area is about the area of Connecticut and slightly larger than the 5-year running average of 14,640 km2.
-If the area of hypoxia becomes as large as predicted, it will equal about three times the size of the goal of the Hypoxia Action Plan (less than 5,000 km2).
+The predicted hypoxic area is about the area of Connecticut and 29% larger than the average of $13,752 \text{ km}^2$ (all years, including years with storms).
+If the area of hypoxia becomes as large as predicted, it will equal about 3.5 times the size of the goal of the Hypoxia Action Plan (i.e., less than 5,000 km2).
 No progress has been made in reducing the nitrate loading.

-Caveats: 1) This prediction discounts the effect of large storm events that temporarily disrupt the physical and biological system attributes promoting the formation of the low oxygen zone in bottom waters; 2) The potential space on the shelf where hypoxia occurs is limited by the bathymetry; 3) The predictions assume that there will be no abrupt changes in discharge from now through July; 4) Unusual weather patterns affecting coastal winds, as experienced in 2009 and 2011, may skew the prediction to be lower.
+Caveats: 1) This prediction discounts the effect of large storm events that temporarily disrupt the physical and biological system attributes promoting the formation of the low oxygen zone in bottom waters; 2) The potential space on the shelf where hypoxia occurs is limited by the bathymetry; 3) The predictions assume that there will be no abrupt changes in discharge from now through July; and 4) Unusual weather patterns affecting coastal winds, as experienced in 2009 and 2011, may skew the prediction to be lower.